emissary-ingress/emissary/user-guide/getting-started.md

 In just four minutes, your cluster will be routing HTTPS requests from the Internet to a backend service.

-The Ambassador Edge Stack is deployed to Kubernetes via YAML for macOS, Linux, and Windows.
+The Ambassador Edge Stack is deployed to Kubernetes via YAML for MacOS, Linux, and Windows.
 For other options, such as Docker, click [here](/user-guide/install).

-## Install with MacOS
+### Install with MacOS

 1. Download the `edgectl` file [here](https://metriton.datawire.io/downloads/darwin/edgectl) or download it with a curl command: